vp89/vp89.github.io/wiki/dynamodb.md

 update_date: 2024-01-27 14:17:00 -0500
 ---

-- In 2019, I was [skeptical](https://vincepergolizzi.com/programming/2019/02/19/no-sql-transitory-technology.html) of DynamoDB but the features and integrations with other AWS services that have been added since have made it a very compelling option for OLTP workloads

 - When load testing with DynamoDB, you need good up front understanding of how tables scale otherwise you will waste time and potentially draw the wrong conclusions
     - Testing against the same table continuously may result in the wrong conclusions.
 When you deploy to Prod for the first time, the table may not be split in the same way or support the same peaks, if using on demand capacity
     - Longer tests will provide better signal as the partition splitting tends to require sustained peaks